 Trouble brews at the horizon, though, when the town mayor organizes a meeting to discuss the new neighborhood traffic plan with citizens, except that all decisions have already been set in stone.
 The only possible role left for the attendees are those of passive listeners (or possibly protesters).
 In fact, a tendency to confuse meetings called for sharing information and for asking for advice has led to a lot of disappointment and mistrust in public participation projects.

 There is a tight connection between types of decision making rules and levels of engagement.
-In these first two cases (randomization and deciding without consultation), active engagement is discouraged.
+In some group decision making processes (randomization and deciding without consultation), active engagement is discouraged.

 In majority voting, in its many variations (50% +1, pondered majority, and so on) the group simply takes a vote, and the decision approved by the majority wins.

-“All in favor, raise your hands” is the default way of taking group decisions in many settings, at least in Western culture.
+“All in favor, raise your hands” is the default way of group decision making in many settings, at least in Western culture.
 It is of course the way democratic countries run elections.
 It’s fast, it’s efficient, and it is easy to understand.

 On the other hand, majority voting creates by its very nature an issue with representation of the minority.
 It is ok to just gloss over their interests?
 Maybe their point is valid, something the organization should listen to.
 In all likelihood, if their objections are not, at the very least, heard, they will stand in the way of the decisions’ implementation.

 Still, majority vote is familiar, scalable, and functional for large numbers of people.
 In the words of Sam Kaner’s classic Facilitator’s Guide to Participatory Decision-Making, “When expedience is more important than quality, majority vote strikes a useful balance between a lengthy discussion […] and the lack of deliberation that is the danger of the other extreme.”